Isle of Wight Guru

 3. Blackgang Chine

-Blackgang Chine - Land of Imagination - is a kitschy mix of carbon fibre model dinosaurs and cowboys, a spooky mansion, an underwater kingdom, a crooked house, a handful of fairly small theme park rides, an exhibition about the disappearing coastline and another about traditional trades.
+Blackgang Chine - Land of Imagination - is a kitschy mix of carbon fibre model dinosaurs and cowboys, a spooky mansion, an underwater kingdom, a crooked house, a handful of fairly small theme park rides and an exhibition about the disappearing coastline.

 It quite rightly claims to be an 'Isle of Wight institution' and has been around in some form or other since the 1840s.